Recruit missing talent: resources for tackling diversity on your board

 Why does it matter?

-The 2022 policy paper, Inclusive Britain, explains:
+Finally, the 2022 policy paper, Inclusive Britain, explains (section 5.5):

-Diverse boards, giving a voice to the wider school community, help ensure that decisions taken are in the interest of all pupils.
+Diverse boards, giving a voice to the wider school community, help ensure that decisions taken are in the interest of all pupils

 You can add your information to GovernorHub

-Governors are now able to enter diversity data on GovernorHub in their personal profile.
+Governors are able to enter diversity data on GovernorHub in their personal profile.
 We've chosen the data categories based on the census.

-Why is it still a problem?
+Why is diversity still a problem?

 There's no single cause for the lack of diversity in governance.